wp-plugins/user-specific-content/readme.txt

 `[O_U user_name="Bainternet,Steve,david"]Content goes here[/O_U]`
 where Bainternet,Steve,david are different user names.

-= How can i Use the ShortCode to limit the content to a specific user by role? =
+= How can I Use the ShortCode to limit the content to a specific user by role? =

 Simply use:
 `[O_U user_role="Administrator"]Content goes here[/O_U]`